kiritnarain/dragonbackend/README.md

 The TCPServer communicates via JSON.
 Basic structure: {'action': ..., ...}
 The currently supporting actions: sync, stop and move (supply fields dirDeg and speed in JSON).
+TCPServer sends a ping request to connected clients every 1 second which includes the last action for syncing purposes.
+A typical ping request looks like {"action": "ping", "lastAction": "stop"}